-Shelbyville-based SHOW HIO is a USDA-certified agency that show operators hire to inspect horses and punish trainers for signs of abuse.
+Shelbyville-based SHOW HIO is a USDA-certified agency that show operators hire to inspect horses and punish trainers for signs of abuse such as soring, the act of intentionally injuring a horse's front legs to make it step higher.

-But SHOW issued a statement this week saying it now supports the penalties and won't appeal the decision of a federal judge who recently ruled in favor of the government in the lawsuit.
+But SHOW issued a statement this week saying it now supports the penalties and won't appeal the decision of a federal judge, who last month ruled in favor of the government.

-The penalties will be enforced at the celebration, which starts Wednesday in Shelbyville.
+The penalties will be enforced at the annual celebration, which starts today in Shelbyville.
+A celebration representative did not immediately return a call to The Associated Press on Tuesday.